Expensify/Bedrock/docs/jobs.md

  * **QueryJob( jobID )** - Retrieves the current state and data associated with a job.
    * *jobID* - Identifier of the job to query
-   * Returns *enqueueVersion* when the job uses *uniqueAsRetry*.
-This value is the latest enqueue version and is for status only.
-   * A worker must use the version from its `GetJob` or `GetJobs` response to finish, retry, or fail the job.

- * **FinishJob( jobID, [data], [enqueueVersion] )** - Marks a job as finished, which causes it to repeat if requested.
+ * **FinishJob( jobID, [data], [expectedData] )** - Marks a job as finished, which causes it to repeat if requested.
    * *jobID* - Identifier of the job to finish
    * *data* - (optional) New data object to associate with the job (especially useful if repeating, to pass state to the next worker).
-   * *enqueueVersion* - Required for a dequeued *uniqueAsRetry* job.
-If a newer enqueue arrived, Bedrock preserves the new enqueue data and queues an immediate subsequent run.
+   * *expectedData* - (optional) The unchanged data object returned by `GetJob` or `GetJobs`.
+For a *uniqueAsRetry* job, Bedrock preserves newer data and queues an immediate subsequent run if this snapshot differs from the current data.

- * **RetryJob( jobID, [enqueueVersion] )** - Requeues a running job.
+ * **RetryJob( jobID, [expectedData] )** - Requeues a running job.
-   * *enqueueVersion* - Required for a dequeued *uniqueAsRetry* job.
-If a newer enqueue arrived, Bedrock preserves the data, name, and priority from that enqueue.
-Bedrock applies the requested retry time.
+   * *expectedData* - (optional) The unchanged data object returned by `GetJob` or `GetJobs`.
+For a *uniqueAsRetry* job, Bedrock preserves newer data, name, and priority if this snapshot differs from the current data.
+Bedrock still applies the requested retry time.

- * **FailJob( jobID, [data], [enqueueVersion] )** - Marks a running job as failed.
+ * **FailJob( jobID, [data], [expectedData] )** - Marks a running job as failed.
    * *jobID* - Identifier of the job to fail.
    * *data* - (optional) New data object to associate with the failed job.
-   * *enqueueVersion* - Required for a dequeued *uniqueAsRetry* job.
-If a newer enqueue arrived, Bedrock preserves the new enqueue data and queues an immediate subsequent run.
+   * *expectedData* - (optional) The unchanged data object returned by `GetJob` or `GetJobs`.
+For a *uniqueAsRetry* job, Bedrock preserves newer data and queues an immediate subsequent run if this snapshot differs from the current data.
 Bedrock does not fail the job.

 For *CreateJobs*, set *unique*, *overwrite*, and *uniqueAsRetry* on each object in the *jobs* array.
 Do not put these fields inside *data*.

 ## `uniqueAsRetry` behavior

-The *uniqueAsRetry* option queues one subsequent run when one or more distinct duplicate enqueues arrive during an active run.
+The *uniqueAsRetry* option queues one subsequent run when one or more duplicate enqueues change a job's data during an active run.

 Set *uniqueAsRetry=true* to enable this behavior.
 The option has these requirements:

 * Set *unique=true*.
 Bedrock must reuse one job row with the same name.
 * Keep *overwrite* enabled.
 Bedrock must merge the data from each new enqueue into that row.
-* Give each new enqueue a different top-level `requestID`.
-A repeated `requestID` does not advance the version.
-Bedrock still merges the request data.

-The latest version identifies the most recent enqueue.
-The active version identifies the enqueue that the current worker dequeued.

-`QueryJob` returns the latest version for status.
-It does not return a completion token for the active worker.

-`GetJob` and `GetJobs` return the active version as *enqueueVersion*.
-The worker must use this value for `FinishJob`, `RetryJob`, or `FailJob`.
+* Pass the immutable data returned by `GetJob` or `GetJobs` as *expectedData* to `FinishJob`, `RetryJob`, or `FailJob`.

+The normal *data* completion field remains the worker's final output.
+Do not use the worker's modified output as *expectedData*.

+Bedrock compares *expectedData* with the current caller-owned job data in the same transaction that completes the job.
+The comparison ignores JSON object member order and infrastructure fields such as `retryAfterCount`, `originalNextRun`, and `_commitCounts`.

+If the data matches, Bedrock completes the command normally.
+If the data differs, Bedrock does not apply the worker's stale output or terminal state. `FinishJob` and `FailJob` queue an immediate subsequent run. `RetryJob` queues the subsequent run at the requested retry time.

-The following timeline shows two enqueues:
+The following timeline shows two payloads:

-1. A request enqueues version 1.
+1. A request enqueues data A.
-2. `GetJob` dequeues version 1.
-The worker receives *enqueueVersion=1*.
+2. `GetJob` dequeues the job.
+The worker retains data A as its immutable snapshot.
-3. A different request enqueues version 2 while the first worker runs.
+3. A duplicate request merges data B into the same row while the worker runs.
-4. The latest version becomes 2.
-The active version remains 1.
-5. The first worker finishes with *enqueueVersion=1*.
-Bedrock queues the same job row again.
+4. The worker finishes with data A as *expectedData*.
+5. Bedrock sees that data A and data B differ, preserves data B, and queues the row again.
-6. `GetJob` dequeues version 2.
-The next worker receives *enqueueVersion=2*.
+6. `GetJob` dequeues the job with data B for the subsequent run.

-Several enqueues during one active run collapse into one subsequent run.
-The subsequent run uses the latest version and the final merged data.
+Several data changes during one active run collapse into one subsequent run.
+The subsequent run uses the latest merged data.

-A delayed completion from an older run cannot change a newer active run.
-Bedrock ignores that delayed completion.
+The *expectedData* field is optional for rolling-deploy compatibility.
+If it is absent, Bedrock follows the legacy completion behavior and does not compare data.

 The *retryAfter* field has a separate purpose.
 It recovers a job when a worker stops without a completion command.